 Each of the above subsections comprises a Functional View diagram and a description of each of the functions it contains.
 Descriptions for external and higher level functions introduced in earlier diagrams are not repeated.

-For descriptions of the information objects and services that are also shown in the diagrams, reference should be made to the Information and Service Views respectively.
+For more detailed descriptions of the information objects and services that are also shown in the diagrams, reference should be made to the Information and Service Views respectively.

 MOIMS Area Context